StrangeBeeCorp/docs/docs/thehive/user-guides/automate-tracking-pending-alerts.md

     You can access the full alert details here: https://<your-thehive-url>/alerts/{{audit.objectId}}/details

 !!! tip "Test your notification"
-    Validate your notification works by manually changing the status of an alert to *TOREVIEW*.
-It should send an email to the configured receiver.
+    To ensure your notification works correctly, manually change the status of an alert to *TOREVIEW*.
+This action should trigger an email to the configured recipient.

+## Step 3: Create an alert feeder to automatically update the status of pending alerts with *TOREVIEW*

+The alert feeder checks periodically alerts that remain in the *New* status and unassigned for a specified number of hours after creation, and change their status to *TOREVIEW*.

+Follow the steps in [Create an Alert Feeder](./organization/configure-organization/manage-feeders/create-a-feeder.md).

+In the **HTTP request** section, select *GET* as the method, and